-Since 2008, the Foundation has been developing a clear, sustainable strategy combining a three-pronged approach rooted in education, which will result in tens of thousands of children receiving the treatment they need for debilitating facial deformities:
+Since 2008, the Foundation has been developing a clear, sustainable strategy combining a three-pronged approach rooted in education:

-- Training fellowships: Vietnamese medics in all the specialities required for craniofacial surgery, as well as all ancillary specialists, are offered training fellowships to internationally renowned craniofacial units in the UK, the USA and Canada to observe and learn new techniques; - Medical Missions: multidisciplinary missions are run to Vietnam, international specialist teams work with their Vietnamese counterparts carrying out complex surgeries; - Technology: telemedicine mentoring takes place between medical teams and key technology is donated.
+- Training fellowships: Vietnamese medics in all the specialities required for craniofacial surgery, as well as ancillary specialists, are offered international training fellowships in craniofacial units in the UK, the USA, Australia and Canada to observe and learn new techniques. - Medical Missions: multidisciplinary missions to Vietnam are run using teams of international specialists working with their Vietnamese counterparts to carry out complex surgeries. - Technology: telemedicine mentoring takes place between medical teams internationally, and key technology is donated to partner hospitals.